Causes and risk factors of Hodgkin lymphoma

 Doctors do not know exactly what causes Hodgkin lymphoma.
 But some things may increase your risk of developing it.
 These are called risk factors.

-If you are worried about lymphoma and would like to talk to someone, we're here.
+If you are worried about lymphoma and would like to talk to someone, we are here.
 You can:

 Age

+The main risk factor for cancer is older age.
 Hodgkin lymphoma is more common in people over 70.
 But it can happen at any age.
-It is one of the most common cancers in people in their teens and early 20s.
+It is 1 of the most common cancers in people in their teens and early 20s.

 Infection

-The Epstein Barr virus (EBV) is sometimes linked to Hodgkin lymphoma.
 EBV is the virus that causes glandular fever.
-It is very common in the UK and does not usually cause serious illness.
-It is rare to develop lymphoma because of an EBV infection.
+It is very common in the UK.
+Almost all adults have had this infection.
+It does not usually cause serious illness and very few people develop lymphoma because of it.

 Lymphoma is not infectious and cannot be passed on to other people.